Getting started checklist

 Contributors Download PDF of this page

-This checklist describes what’s needed to get up and running with Cloud Manager.
+Use this checklist to understand what’s needed to get up and running with Cloud Manager.

 - A NetApp Cloud Central login

 You need to sign up to NetApp Cloud Central so you can access Cloud Manager and other cloud services.

 - Network access from a web browser to several endpoints

 Users need to access Cloud Manager from a web browser.
 The machine running the web browser must have connections to the following endpoints.

 To connect you to the Cloud Manager SaaS interface.

 To contact Cloud Central APIs.

 Your web browser connects to these endpoints for centralized user authentication through NetApp Cloud Central.